Karol Rathaus

-Karol Rathaus (Karl Leonhard Bruno Rathaus; also Leonhard Bruno; 16 September 1895 — 21 November 1954) was a German-Austrian Jewish composer who immigrated to the United States via Berlin, Paris, and London, escaping the rise of Nazism in Germany.
+Karol Rathaus (Karl Leonhard Bruno Rathaus; also Leonhard Bruno; 16 September 1895 — 21 November 1954) was a German-Austrian Jewish composer who emigrated to the United States via Berlin, Paris, and London, escaping the rise of Nazism in Germany.

-Life
+Early life and Berlin

 Born in the Ukrainian city of Ternopil (part of Austria-Hungary in 1895), Rathaus began composing at an early age, beginning his studies in 1913/1914 at the Academy of Performing Arts and Music in Vienna.
 His studies were interrupted by military service during the First World War.
 As one of the favorite pupils of Franz Schreker, Rathaus followed him to the Academy of Music in Berlin, where he continued to study music and composition.
 After graduation, Rathaus accepted the position of a teacher of composition and music theory at the Berlin University of the Arts.
 Rathaus lived in Berlin from 1922 to 1932, during which time his first compositions caused a sensation and achieved great success.